High Country Hydration

 Article referencing vitamins in pregnancy: https://www.babycenter.com/pregnancy/diet-and-fitness/vitamin-b6-in-your-pregnancy-diet_666

 We are a Monday-Sunday business.
 Hours from each day vary sometimes from week to week.
-Our most up to date hours are always listed on our contact page of our website though!
+Please always feel free to text or call during 930a-7 pm hours and we will answer.

 Different therapies vary, but in general no more than one IV therapy per week is recommended.
 But there are always exceptions.
-For example: A simple fluids drip up to 2 to 3 times a week for someone working outside in 115 degree heat might be warranted.
+For example: A simple fluid drip up to 2 - 3 times a week for someone working outside in 115 degree heat might be warranted.
 Recommended typically 2-3 days apart.

 We use the most active & bioavailable form - Methylcobalamin.
 This is cyanocobalamin (b12) but in a readily active form that is "methylated".
 Good for those that carry the MTHFR gene variation.

-B12 is good for DNA production, red blood cell formation.
-It is used to treat deficiency, neuropathy, and, in some cases, chronic pain.
+B12 is good for DNA production & red blood cell formation.
+It is used to treat deficiency, neuropathy, energy levels, metabolism levels and, in some cases, chronic pain.
+Good for use in nerve disorders.

 The max weekly dose of vitamin b12 that we offer is 1000 mcg.

-It is generally recommended to do the virtual visit with the provider before the nurse comes out to you.
+It is generally recommended to do the virtual visit with the provider before the nurse comes out to see you.
 This streamlines the entire process and eliminates waiting around once the nurse gets there.
-It is important to note the provider has 15 minutes to answer your call from the consult booking time.
-So if they do not immediately answer the call, please stay in the zoom chat until they answer.
+It is important to note the provider has 15 minutes to answer your call from the consult booking time, so if they do not immediately answer the call, please stay in the zoom chat until they answer.

 Please see our protocol below: